-I’ll have an A7 III soon, so I can see how focus peaking is with less megapixels.
+I’ll have an A7 III soon, so I can see how focus peaking is with fewer megapixels.

-On the full frame sensor of the A7r III the lens still pumps out some really nice performance.
-No obvious issues in the corners and no issues with color ring patters like you get on some of those Sony Zeiss Sonnar lenses.
+On the full-frame sensor of the A7r III the lens still pumps out some really nice performance.
+No obvious issues in the corners and no issues with color ring patters like you get on some of those Sony Zeiss Sonar lenses.

 The IBERIT 75mm With The Fujifilm X-Pro 2

 It’s much easier to use the IBERIT 75mm on Fujifilm cameras as their cameras have better focus peaking.
 However, because of the APS-C sensor, it will give you a field of view of about a 112mm lens.
 So you have to keep in mind when buying a 75mm lens, that a field of view of 112mm isn’t the most useful focal length for daily usage or street photography, but it can be really nice for portrait or street portrait work.

 Image quality is outstanding since the APS-C sensor does naturally crop in on the circle of projection produced by this lens.
 This gives the illusion of even better corner and edge performance with overall less vignetting, which was already good on the full-frame cameras to begin with.